Kevin-Aguirre/powerlifting-api/README.md

 * Check OPL website for any functionality not listed here

 ## Contributing
-If there's a feature missing from this API you'd like to see (that isn't in the TODO list above), feel free to make a pull request, issue, or reach out in any way :)
+If there's a feature missing from this API you'd like to see (that isn't in the TODO list above), feel free to make a pull request, issue, or reach out :)

 ## Depencies
 Built with Go version 1.24.4